-Turkey has economic conditions that will now require reporting entities in that country to follow the requirements set out in IAS 29 'Financial Reporting in Hyperinflationary Economies'.
-Given this, we expect entities that have interim or annual reporting requirements at 30 June 2022 or thereafter to reflect this Standard in their financial statements.
+Economic conditions that currently exist in Ethiopia will require reporting entities in that country to follow the requirements set out in IAS 29 'Financial Reporting in Hyperinflationary Economies'.
+This means that any entities that have interim or annual reporting requirements at 31 December 2022 or thereafter in Ethiopia should reflect this Standard when preparing their IFRS-based financial statements.

-The inclusion of Turkey means that at the date of issuing this publication there are now eleven countries around the world where IAS 29 should be applied, when entities are stating they are in full compliance with IFRS.
-These countries are: Argentina, Iran, Lebanon, South Sudan, Suriname, Syria, Turkey, Venezuela, Yemen and Zimbabwe.
+Therefore at 31 December 2022 there are eleven countries around the world where IAS 29 should be applied, when entities want to state they are in full compliance with IFRS.
+These countries are: Argentina, Ethiopia, Iran, Lebanon, South Sudan, Sudan, Suriname, Turkey, Venezuela, Yemen and Zimbabwe.